 Plastic bottles offer us a simple and convenient solution that allows us to drink on the move and store many other types of liquids.
 However, over the decades, our reliance on plastic bottles has contributed to a global problem with plastic waste.
-Much of it down to growing demand, the single-use nature of much of our plastic consumption and the negative environmental impacts4.
+Much of it is down to growing demand, the single-use nature of much of our plastic consumption, and the negative environmental impacts.
 So, why should we say no to plastic bottles?

 Saying no to plastic bottles is one small way we can all make a difference to the harm disposable single-use plastics cause.
 And if we all said no to plastic bottles we could together make a huge dent in our global demand for plastic produced from our finite oil reserves and their resulting pollution once disposed of.

-Supermarket and shop aisles are full of them.
-Many of us stock our fridges, kitchen and bathroom cupboards full of them.
+Supermarkets and shop aisles are full of them.
+Many of us stock our fridges, kitchen, and bathroom cupboards full of them.
 Either aware of the problem but yet to act, or unwilling or unable as yet to shift away from plastic bottles.
 For shifts do require viable alternatives.

 Just take a look at some of the facts:

 While plastic bottles are used for many reasons, it is the plastic water bottle industry that is causing the most environmental damage.
 Sales of water in plastic bottles in the UK alone have reached £558.4m over the past 12 months.
 This is an increase of 7% when we compare it to the previous year.
-This equates to 2.2 billion litres of bottled water6.
+This equates to 2.2 billion liters of bottled water.

 Meanwhile, plastic bottles and bottle caps sit in 3rd and 4th place as the most collected plastic waste items from our beaches.

 Recently in countries like the UK, we have targeted the problem of plastic bags with supermarkets now charging at least 5p should we not bring our own.
 Next up we must tackle a wider range of single-use plastic with plastic bottles clearly in our sights.

 Related: Read more about the facts about plastic pollution.